afritz1/OpenTESArena/README.md

 #### Obtaining a MIDI sound patches library (for music):
 - The easiest way is to download one of the eawpats packages ([zip](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.zip), [tar.gz](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.tar.gz)) and place the extracted eawpats folder into your `data` folder.
-- If you would like to use a different sound patches library, simply edit `Soundfont` in `options/options.txt` to point to another existing MIDI `.cfg` file.
+- If you would like to use a different sound patches library, simply edit `MidiConfig` in the options file to point to another existing MIDI `.cfg` file.

 ## Building from source